kyma-incubator/compass/docs/kyma-environment-broker/03-04-add-deprovisioning-step.md

         }

         // If a call or any other action is time-consuming, you can save the result in the operation
-        // If you need an extra field in the ProvisioningOperation structure, add it first
+        // If you need an extra field in the DeprovisioningOperation structure, add it first
         // in the step below; beforehand, you can check if a given value already exists in the operation operation.HelloWorlds = body.data
-        updatedOperation, err := s.operationStorage.UpdateProvisioningOperation(operation)
+        updatedOperation, err := s.operationStorage.UpdateDeprovisioningOperation(operation)
         if err != nil {
             log.Errorf("error: %s", err)
             // Handle a process failure by returning an error or time.Duration }

-        // If your step finishes with data which should be added to override used during the Runtime provisioning,
+        // If your step finishes with data which should be added to override used during the Runtime deprovisioning,
         // add an extra value to operation.InputCreator, then return the updated version of the Application updatedOperation.InputCreator.SetOverrides("component-name", []*gqlschema.ConfigEntryInput{
             {